RedisLabs/terraform-provider-rediscloud/website/docs/r/rediscloud_subscription.html.markdown

 * `average_item_size_in_bytes` - (Optional) Relevant only to ram-and-flash clusters.
 Estimated average size (measured in bytes) of the items stored in the database.
 Default: 1000
 * `source_ips` - (Optional) Set of CIDR addresses to allow access to the database.
 Defaults to allowing traffic.
+* `hashing_policy` - (Optional) List of regular expression rules to shard the database by.
+See [the documentation on clustering](https://docs.redislabs.com/latest/rc/concepts/clustering/) for more information on the hashing policy.
+This cannot be set when `support_oss_cluster_api` is set to true.

 The cloud_provider `region` block supports: